M4S 068: What Is a Home Invasion?

 “A home invasion is the act of invading someone’s place of residence, to conquer or plunder and affect injuriously the social unit formed by a family living together.” ~Mind4Survial

-More Reasons Why Merriam Webster’s Definition of What is a Home Invasion is Wrong
+More Reasons Why Merriam Webster’s Definition Is Wrong

 This qualifying statement of the definition, in effect, states if someone enters your home with the intent of committing a crime, it is not considered a home invasion as long as they aren’t armed and as long as no one is home.
 Seriously?

-Next, Merriam-Webster seems to base its criteria for a home invasion on the random chance of whether someone was home, or not when the bad guy shows up to break-in?
+Next, Merriam-Webster seems to base its criteria for a home invasion on the random chance of whether or not someone was home when the bad guy shows up to break in.
 That makes absolutely no sense.
 In the end, a bad guy breaking into a home to do bad things is, by Merriam Webster’s definition, invading your home.
 It’s cut and dry.
 There shouldn’t be any debate.

 The Mind4Survival Definition of Home Invasion